CS 3200: Introduction to Databases

 Database design and formulating SQL queries is a creative process.
 Individuals must reach their own understanding of problems and discover paths to their solutions.
 Verbal discussions with fellow students is fine, but I expect each student to do their own work unless I explicitly allow for group assignments.
 If you share code, files, queries, or database designs you are breaking the rules.
 Do not, under any circumstances, share code, queries, or designs with your fellow students.
 This is a direct violation of the course collaboration policy.

-Use of ChatGPT or other AI-assisted tools for coding, database design, or answering questions of any kind is strictly prohibited.
+Use of ChatGPT or other AI-assisted tools for coding, database design, or answering questions of any kind is generally prohibited but with each assignment I may proscribe specific ways in which AI may be used ethically and responsibly.
+When in doubt, assume that use of AI is not allowed.

 Please be aware that I take the issue of academic integrity very seriously.
 The consequences of cheating in my class are at my discretion and may include receiving a zero for the assignment or quiz, a full letter grade reduction in your final grade, or failing the course altogether.
 Please contact me if you have any questions about acceptable conduct BEFORE you submit your homework.
 And if you are stuck on an assignment, the TAs and I are here to help, or you can pose your question on Piazza.
 The university's academic integrity policy discusses actions regarded as violations and consequences for students: http://www.northeastern.edu/osccr/academic-integrity